![]() |

 Referral is the process by which an LDAP server, instead of returning a result will return a reference (a referral) to another LDAP server which may contain further information.
+A referral may be viewed as an inter-LDAP Server (DIT) jump.
 OpenLDAP documentation confusingly uses the terms superior and subordinate in the context of referrals.
-The conditions under which OpenLDAP will return a referral are covered in this section:
+The conditions under which OpenLDAP will return a referral are:

-Using a generic referral returned where the DN of a search filter does not exist in any suffix directive of the LDAP server.
-This feature is configured using the referral directive in the global section of slapd.conf.
+Using a generic referral returned where the DN of a search filter does not exist in any suffix of the LDAP server.
+This feature is configured using olcReferral/referral in the global entry cn=config (OLC) or the global section of slapd.conf.
 More Info.

-If a client attempts to update a slave (or consumer) DIT the server can be configured to return a referral using the updateref directive in the database section of slapd.conf.
+If a client attempts to update a slave (or consumer) DIT the server can be configured to return a referral using olcUpdateref/updateref in the database entry (OLC) or the database section of slapd.conf.
 More Info.

 If an LDAP client issues a request to an LDAP server with an invalid DN (the base of the DN does not exist in any suffix directive for the server) then it will return an error.
 The server can be configured to return a referral (an LDAP URI) to one or more servers which may be able to provide further services.
-This feature is defined using the referral directive in the global section of slapd.conf as shown in the follwing examples:
+This feature is defined using olcReferral/referral in the global section of cn=config or slapd.conf as shown in the following examples:

-If an LDAP client issues a write (modify) request to a slurpd slave or a syncrepl consumer it will be rejected.
-The server may be configured to supply a referral (an LDAP URI) that would typically point to the replication master or provider as shown in the following example:
+If an LDAP client issues a write (modify) request to a syncrepl consumer (in master/slave configuration) it will be rejected.
+The server may be configured to supply a referral (an LDAP URI) that would typically point to the replication master or provider using the olcUpdateref/updateref as shown in the following example:

 Referrals may be explicitly defined in a DIT using the referral ObjectClass.
-This object class takes a single ref attribute (a LDAP URI).
+This object class takes a single ref attribute (an LDAP URI).

 To illustrate this process assume Figure 7.4-1 illustrates a delegated or referral based LDAP system: